cmpilato/thotkeeper/README.md

 and enough GUI goodness to navigate the hunks of information in the file, Amy might actually be encouraged to write more.
 So in 2004, he began working on ThotKeeper.

+Others have since come along to help Mike develop ThotKeeper.